emacs-mirror/emacs/mps/manual/source/reference/index.rst

     .. note::

-        :c:func:`mps_free` takes a *size* because it is most efficient to do so.
+        :c:func:`mps_free` takes a ``size`` parameter because it is most efficient to do so.
 In most programs, the type of an object is known at the point in the code that frees it, hence the size is trivially available.
 In such programs, storing the size on the MPS side would cost time and memory, and make it hard to get good virtual memory behaviour (as it is, the deallocation code doesn't have to touch the dead object at all).

 .. c:function:: void mps_ld_add(mps_ld_t ld, mps_arena_t arena, mps_addr_t addr)